-

 What are the advantages of registering?

-When a death occurs, your next of kin and/or personal representative listed in your will is legally responsible for your remains.
-Having your written consent on file will help your family decide what to do next during a very stressful time for them.
-As a member of the program, it is our hope you will have already discussed your wishes with your family and have their support.
+When a death occurs, your next of kin or the personal representative named in your will is legally responsible for making decisions about your remains.
+Having your written consent on file can provide important guidance and reassurance to your family during a potentially difficult time.
+As a donor to the program, we sincerely hope you have discussed your wishes with your loved ones and have their full support.

 -